Efficiency challenges in EPC project management

 Example of percentage of piping completion visualized in CADMATIC eShare.

 It’s clear that efficiency challenges are common in EPC projects and effective project management is a critical factor in improving project success.
 While Oracle Primavera P6 and Microsoft Project are both excellent and useful tools, they are not without limitations.

-I cannot wait for us to launch CADMATIC Projects in the fourth quarter of this year.
-Used together with Oracle Primavera P6 and Microsoft Project, we are convinced that we can assist our EPC customers to improve project management efficiency, transparency, and collaboration, and most importantly assist them in finishing more projects on time and within budget.
+Used together with Oracle Primavera P6 and Microsoft Project, CADMATIC Projects can assist our EPC customers to improve project management efficiency, transparency, and collaboration, and most importantly, assist them in finishing more projects on time and within budget.